 1. Strong research and innovation

 The technology industry is one of the leading industries in the field of strong research and innovation.
-And when it comes to determining speed using innovation as leverage; Two companies that hold leadership positions by inventing them as Apple and Sony both competitive advantages.
+And when it comes to determining speed using innovation as leverage; Two companies that hold leadership positions by inventing them Apple and Sony both have competitive advantages.

-2. Brand popularity
+2. Brand Popularity

 3. Corporate fame